 The EDPB (European Data Protection Board) brings new light upon the recent decision of the CJEU, named C-311/18 Schrems II.
 It clarifies the GDPR (The General Data Protection Regulation) transfer of data outside EU, and continues to validate the standard contractual clauses.

 The CJEU (The Court of Justice of the European Union) emphasizes once again that data exporters are primarily responsible for verifying if the laws and practices of the third countries are affecting the protection measures adopted under Article 46 GDPR.
 Moreover, according to EDPB, ‘’the Court leaves open the possibility for exporters to implement supplementary measures that fill these gaps in the protection and bring it up to the level required by EU law.’’

-Therefore, for exporters (data controllers, processors, private entities, etc.), EDPB offers a series of recommendations adopted on the 10th of November 2020 that could be implemented to ensure compliance with the EU level of protection of personal data.
+Therefore, for exporters, the EDPB offers a series of recommendations to ensure compliance with the EU level of protection of personal data.

 First step: know your transfers.
 This is an essential step in the compliance process.
 GDPR requires mapping all the personal data transfers to third countries as well as their limitation to what is necessary. ‘’You must know where the personal data you exported may be located or processed by the importers (map of destinations)’’.